dike12/dike12/README.md

 He/Him

 ### ⚡ Fun fact
-Outside of coding, I’m into soccer gaming, and comedy shows
+Outside of coding, I’m into soccer, gaming, and comedy shows